lanmarc77/esp-audio-book-player/README.md

 ## Bluetooth audio
 The used µC board uses the ESP32-S3.
 This newer model of the ESP32 does not support the so called classic Bluetooth audio stack which uses SBC as codec.
 It only supports the not yet widely used Bluetooth Audio LE.
 The esp-adf does not yet support a pipeline element that uses Bluetooth Audio LE.
-Once support is added and devices are getting more common.
-I might implement support for it.
+Once support is added in the esp-adf pipeline system and devices are getting more common I might implement support for it.
 It might also be possible to make this project compile with the classic ESP32 that does support classic Bluetooth using SBC.
 But I do not plan for this as I use headphones with a jack and no extra battery I need to take care of.